Discovering Life in Ireland: A Guide for Overseas Healthcare Professionals

 Ireland has positioned itself as a hub for high-tech, pharmaceuticals, fintech, and international business.

-• Many global firms have European headquarters or significant operations based in Ireland, opening doors for employment and advancement.
+Many global firms have European headquarters or significant operations based in Ireland.
+This opens doors for employment and advancement.

 5. Education & Health Services

-• Education: Ireland is home to respected universities — e.g. Trinity College Dublin, University College Dublin — and has a strong emphasis on education in national policy.
+Education: Ireland is home to respected universities—e.g., Trinity College Dublin and University College Dublin—and has a strong emphasis on education in national policy.

-• However, wait times in public healthcare can be a challenge, which is why many people also go for private health insurance.
+However, wait times in public healthcare can be a challenge, which is why many people also opt for private health insurance.

 6. Strategic Location & Travel Access